ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparency Services MUST feature a Verifiable Data Structure.
 The Verifiable Data Structure records registered Signed Statements and supports the production of Receipts.

-All Transparency Services MUST expose the minimally conformant APIs, defined in ({{-SCRAPI}} for the Registration of Signed Statements and issuance of Receipts.

-Transparency Services MAY support additional APIs for auditing, for instance querying the history of Signed Statements.

 Typically a Transparency Service has a single Issuer identity which is present in the `iss` Claim of Receipts for that service.